RRethy/vim-illuminate/README.md

 but will a little bit of configuration it can easily only highlight what you want it to highlight based on the file type and highlight-groups.

-illuminate will also do a few other nice such as delaying the highlight for 'updatetime', it will interact nicely with search highlighting, jumping around between buffers, jumping around between windows, and turning off highlighting while in insert mode.
+illuminate will also do a few other niceties such as delaying the highlight for 'updatetime', it also will interact nicely with search highlighting, jumping around between buffers, jumping around between windows, and won't illuminate while in insert mode.

 ## Configuration